gloriacxl/IFgNet/README.md

 * [BTAD dataset](https://ieeexplore.ieee.org/abstract/document/9576231)

 # Pretrained Models
-We provide four model checkpoints to reproduce the performance report in the papar at:
+We provide our model checkpoints to reproduce the performance report in the papar at:

 # Evaluating
 The test script requires : \